chadac/golang/doc/godebug.md

 This currently only affects arm64 programs.
 For all other platforms it is a no-op.

-Go 1.24 removed the `x509sha1` setting.  `crypto/x509` no longer supports verifying signatures on certificates that use SHA-1 based signature algorithms.
+Go 1.24 removed the `x509sha1` setting.  `crypto/x509` no longer supports verifying signatures on certificates that use SHA-1 based signature algolangrithms.

 Go 1.24 changes the default value of the [`x509usepolicies` setting.](/pkg/crypto/x509/#CreateCertificate) from `0` to `1`.
 When marshalling